cns-iu/scimaps/content/macroscope/19/2/readme.md

     of geographic data compilation, processing, and analysis.

     The data tells a larger historical story about how and why Spanish housing developed with a priority on vertical growth.
 Early theories of disease, migration to cities in the mid-twentieth century, funding for elevators, and a brief period of urban sprawl in the 1980s have all left their mark on the built environment.
-Sit back and enjoy a bird’s- eye flight across the landscape of Spain.
+Sit back and enjoy a bird’s-eye flight across the landscape of Spain.

     Learn more online at https://especiales.eldiario.es/spain-lives-in-flats.